charlesrosenbauer/Microarchitecture-and-You/text/Memory/bunchesofbytes.md

 For those unfamiliar with Go syntax (or the syntax of many other lower-level languages for that matter), a value of type T is just the set of bytes for T, while a value of type * T is a pointer to said data.
 The pointer may store an index for a value of that type, or alternatively store a null value (zero) to indicate that it points nowhere.
 The above type is a common way to define a node for a tree in these kinds of languages, with each pointer providing the location of a child node.

 ![Tree Layout](../../images/treelayout.jpg)

+Note: Pointers in the image are only 4 bytes, meaning the diagram is of how this would be in a 32-bit machine.
+64-bit machines are standard now, but their 8-byte pointers are big, so I only drew 4 byte ones.